-When the management prepares these consolidated financial statements, the management is required to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
+Management's Judgment and Estimates in the Preparation of Consolidated Financial Statements In preparing the consolidated financial statements, management must make judgments and estimates about the future (including climate-related risks and opportunities) that will affect the adoption of accounting policies and the reported amounts of assets, liabilities, revenues, and expenses.
 Actual results may differ from these estimates.